RGSMS/Scene-Inspector/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/BillyCoenWU?style=social)](https://twitter.com/BillyCoenWU)

-## A custom serialization of a scene's information in the unity inspector.
+## A custom serialization of a scene's informations in the unity inspector.

 You will no longer insert the wrong scene name when typing it in the string field.
-In addition, you can decide to load a scene using the _Path_, _Scene Name_ or _Build Index_, without worrying about changing scene information in case something changes in the project.
+In addition, you can decide to load a scene using the `Path`, `Name` or `Build Index` without worrying about changes that can be made to the selected scene.

 _What this allows you to do:_

-1. `Select scenes from any project folder and serialize the information in the Unity inspector`
+1. _Select scenes from any project folder and serialize the information in the Unity inspector;_
-2. `Stores the _Path_, _Scene Name_ and _Build Index_ informations of the selected scene`
+2. _Stores the `Path`, `Name` and `Build Index` informations from selected scene;_
-3. `Keeps your selected scene's Build Index updated if you change the order of scenes in the build settings`
+3. _Keeps your selected scene's `Build Index` updated if you change the order of scenes in the build settings;_
+4. _Keeps your selected scene's `Path` updated if you change the scene's folder_

 ## How to use:

+Create a _`SceneInspector`_ variable:
 ```c#
 [SerializeField]
 private SceneInspector _scene = null;
 ```

+Configure the scene in the inspetor:

 ![ ](https://github.com/RGSMS/prints/blob/main/printjpg.jpg)

+Choose which scene info you will use to load the scene:
 ```c#
 SceneManager.LoadSceneAsync(_scene.BuildIndex);
 //or